wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/8-performance-issues.md

 Performance Analyzer process and are OK with losing any previous results.

-Each interaction creates a grouping which includes the details of the action conducted and the duration to complete the action, as you can see in "Changed a Slicer" at location 1 in the above image.
+Each interaction creates a grouping, which includes the details of the action conducted and the duration to complete the action, as you can see in "Changed a Slicer" at location 1 in the above image.
 Expanding on a report element within a grouping will show that each grouping has DAX